charliedgarrod/LSE-Career-Accelerator/README.md

 # LSE-Career-Accelerator
-This is a portfolio of the projects completed while undertaking the London School of Economics' Career Accelerator in Data Analytics
+This is a portfolio of projects that I worked on during my time on London School of Economics' career accelerator in data analytics.
+The projects in this portfolio relate to the following courses and will have their own folder in this repository.
+ - Data Analytics for Buisness.
+Tools used: Excel, PostgreSQL & Tableau